-- Encouraging the development of self-esteem and resilience in every aspect of life; - Promoting a caring, safe and positive environment; - Liaising and working together with all other support services and those agencies involved in the safeguarding of children; - Notifying Social Care as soon as there is a significant concern; - Notifying Social Care when a child/young person attending the centre is privately fostered; - Providing continuing support to a pupil (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the designated safeguarding lead at the pupil's new school immediately.
+• Encouraging the development of self-esteem and resilience in every aspect of life;

+- Promoting a caring, safe and positive environment; - Liaising and working together with all other support services and those agencies involved in the safeguarding of children; - Notifying Social Care as soon as there is a significant concern; - Notifying Social Care when a child/young person attending the centre is privately fostered; - Providing continuing support to a pupil (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the designated safeguarding lead at the pupil's new school immediately.

-14. Confidentiality
+15. Confidentiality

-We recognise that all matters relating to child protection are confidential and the designated safeguarding lead will disclose personal information about a child or young person to other members of staff on a need to know basis only.
+We recognise that all matters relating to child protection are confidential and the designated safeguarding lead will disclose personal information about a child or young person to other members of staff only where this is in the child's best interest.